 What is a Smart Charging Station?

 So, now we know what charging smart for electric vehicles involves and how it works.
-But what does one of these stations look like, and how do they operate on a daily basis?
+But what does one of these stations look like, and how do they operate daily?

 The term ‘smart charging station’ can be applied to both public and residential charging systems.

-Public charging stations are accessible to (you guessed it) the public by means of individual payments or memberships.
+Public charging stations are accessible to (you guessed it) the public utilizing individual payments or memberships.

 Residential systems, of course, are smart EV chargers that can be installed in a customer’s home for personal use.